CreworkTeam/b2b-website/src/content/blogs/Subreddits for aspiring and full-time founders.md

 blogDescription: Find valuable resources, advice, and networking opportunities for both aspiring and established startup founders.
 draft: false
 featured: true
-blogCategories: ['marketing', 'ideation', 'market-research', 'reddit', 'validation']
+blogCategories: ['marketing', 'ideation', 'market-research', 'reddit marketing', 'idea validation']
 ---

 You are the average of the five people you spend the most time with.
 While I don’t know how true that is, working and spending time with people who have similar mindsets and aspirations is definitely a significant factor in reaching your goals.